Payback80/numerical_an/README.md

 #the book with exercises
 https://drive.google.com/file/d/0ByUQ8Y5fWH3LakZvOHprVVJSVjg/
-i will solve all exercises, please don't look at the solutions before you try to solve it USE PYTHON 3.4+
+i will solve all the exercises but please don't look at the solutions before you try to solve it USE PYTHON 3.4+

 #suggested python distributios is Anaconda